powsybl/powsybl.github.io/docs/installation/java-library.md

 This module provides an API to model and create contingencies.

 **powsybl-contingency-dsl** *(User)*
-This module provides classes to load a contingency list from a groovy script.
+This module provides classes to load [a contingency list from a groovy script](../contingencies/GroovyDslContingenciesProvider.md).
 This is a powerful way to create contingencies iterating over the equipments of network.
-To learn more about contingency script, you should read this [page](../contingencies/GroovyDslContingenciesProvider.md).

 ## Security analyses